mawinkler/uptonight/README.md

 UpTonight calculates the best astro photography targets for the night at a given location.
 The built in target list is a merge of Gary Imm's [My Top 100 Astrophotography Targets](https://www.astrobin.com/uc8p37/) and the top 200 taken from his incredible [Deep Sky Compendium](http://www.garyimm.com/compendium).

-UpTonight creates a plot of the sky in addition to a reports about todays targets.
-Below the example output for Munich in the night from the 18th to 19th of May:
+UpTonight creates a plot of the sky in addition to a report about todays targets.
+Below an example output for Munich in the night from the 18th to 19th of May:

 ![alt text](images/readme-plot.png "Latest")

-Alongside the plot a report like the following is created:
+Example report:

 ```txt
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------